-(1-0-2).
-This is an activity course for second semester students participating at an advanced level in one or more of the following speech activities: debate, individual events, or oral interpretation.
+(1-0-2) Laboratory experience for second semester students participating at an advanced level in one or more of the following forensic activities: debate, individual events, or oral interpretation.

-SPCH-1311 Fundamentals of Speech Communication +
+SPCH-1311 Introduction to Speech Communication +

-(3-3-0).
-Communication theories applied to speech; practical communicative experiences ranging from interpersonal communication and small group process to preparation and delivery of platform speeches.
+(3-3-0) Theories and practice of communication in interpersonal, small group, and public speech.
+Practical communicative experiences ranging from interpersonal communication to preparation and delivery of platform speeches.